lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 ## Transformer

 The Transformer inherites from the Parser class.
-It overrides specific method in order to accomplish change the streams.
+It overrides specific methods in order to accomplish transformations in the parsed stream.

     class TransformSampleTransformer extends TransformSampleParser {
         /**